terwer/siyuan-plugin-publisher/README.md

   - The prominent features integrated into `1.20.0` encompass:

     - #958 #1009 Experimental support for the docker edition of siyuan-note, marking a preliminary step towards its implementation.
 Should anomalies surface during deployment, the extension welcomes the addition of GitHub issues for resolution.
+      - **Please note: Unavailability of CORS proxy configuration will render the functionality inactive!!!**
       - Progress in Docker compatibility:
         - [X] telegra.ph
     - #1053 Introduction of the publishing platform telegra.ph